 As part of the 18-credit minor, you must complete three credits of fieldwork in a criminal justice setting.
 You are responsible for obtaining an internship, identifying a faculty supervisor, and enrolling in the field experience course in the faculty supervisor’s department.
-We recommend that you explore your options for faculty supervision at the same time as you explore internship opportunities.
-Many internship sites ask for confirmation that you will be earning credit as part of the application process.

 The fieldwork must take one of the following forms.